Twisted-Circle Compactifications of SQCD-like Theories and Holography: Conclusion and Open Questions

 We implement a twisted-circle reduction of the SQFT, which crucially requires the presence of a conserved R-symmetry.
 The holographic construction follows the formalism laid out in \cite{Macpherson:2024qfi}.
 Within this framework, we uncover novel holographic backgrounds whose {\it regularity requires} the condition $N_f = 2N_c$.
 This outcome aligns perfectly with the requirement of an anomaly-free R-symmetry in the original theory.
 It is both compelling and insightful to observe how the gravitational dual encodes the anomaly cancellation condition for the twisted compactification directly in the solutions of the BPS equations.

 Looking ahead, several promising avenues merit further exploration: \begin{itemize} \item{Investigating whether our logic admits any limitations.
 Specifically, is it possible to perform a consistent twist using an anomalous R-symmetry, or perhaps another global symmetry?
 Affirmative results in this direction could potentially yield smooth backgrounds for theories with $N_f \neq 2N_c$.} \item Extend the results of \cite{Cassani:2021fyv} to include more that one gauge group and bifundamental matter.
 The supergravity solutions of \cite{Chatzis:2024kdu,Chatzis:2024top,Castellani:2024ial} suggest that a similar construction for quiver gauge theories should be possible. \item {Exploring whether analogous constructions can be extended to six-dimensional SQFTs.
 As in three-dimensions, integrating out a fermion in a five-dimensional theory also generates a Chern-Simons term depending on the sign of the mass of the fermion.
-Then, it would be interesting to check whether performing a twisted circle compactification of a given 6D theory to 5D, also leads to a KK spectrum of hypermultiplets which is non vector-like, and that when integrated out, the generated Chern-Simons level is precisely $\Nc$.} \item Study similar mechanisms from theories in odd dimensions compactified to even dimensions.
+Then, it would be interesting to check whether performing a twisted circle compactification of a given 6D theory to 5D, also leads to a KK spectrum of hypermultiplets which is non vector-like, and that when integrated out, the generated Chern-Simons level is precisely $\Nc$.} \item{It would be nice to study the addition of a black hole on top of our solution. } \item Study similar mechanisms from theories in odd dimensions compactified to even dimensions.
 In these cases there is no Chern-Simons term generated in the effective lower dimensional theory (since it is even dimensional).
 It would be interesting to see what is the even dimensional counterpart of that. \end{itemize}

 We aim to address these and related questions in future work.